frnmst/python-training/algorithms/README.md

   methods, I changed the value of the terminating condition from `None` to `T.sentinel`.
 This enables us to import the code directly and to use it as part of the `Rbt` class methods.

+- The `Test` class compares the BST and RBT implementations under certain conditions.

 ## License